edthedev/edthedev.github.io/blog/grapheneos.md

 [27]: https://grapheneos.org/

-> Ansible is meant for large scale server orchestratiion, but you used it to manage your phone?
+### Question 3: Ansible is meant for large scale server orchestratiion, but you used it to manage your phone?

 Only sort of.
 Barely.
 It hardly counts.

-> Do you owe the Ansible team some kind of apology?
+### Question 4: Do you owe the Ansible team some kind of apology?

-Probably.
+I probably do.